Submissions

 Thank you for thinking of us!

-Jhanteigh Kupihea (Editorial Director) is looking for exceptionally written, high-concept adult fiction.
-She loves horror and speculative fiction that asks a big “what if?” question with high emotional stakes.
-She’s especially attracted to social justice themes in these genres.
+Jhanteigh Kupihea (President and Publisher) acquires 2-3 titles a year.
+She’s looking for exceptionally written, high-concept adult fiction.
+She loves horror and speculative fiction that asks a big “what if?” question with high emotional stakes and social themes.
 She also loves fun, voice-y novels for women, especially ones that focus on female friendships or subvert romantic comedy tropes.
 Regardless of the genre, she gravitates toward distinctive voices and anything that plays with unusual structures, so think of her for your modern update on the epistolary novel or your interactive novel.

-In all categories, she is on the lookout for diverse, underrepresented voices, stories that play with structure and format, characters that could step off the page, and atmospheric settings that make her feel transported.
+In all categories, she is particularly on the lookout for diverse, underrepresented voices, narratives that play with structure and format, stories that center friendship and nontraditional family dynamics, and singular, atmospheric settings.

-Jess Zimmerman (Editor) is looking for adult narrative nonfiction, humor, and gift books, particularly from underrepresented authors.
-(Though if you have a great nonlinear or formally peculiar piece of fiction, send it over.)
-She’s especially interested in the internet, science and science fiction, fresh or funny takes on the literary canon, the occult, myths and legends, and anything offbeat, dark, mysterious, or weird.
+Jess Zimmerman (Editor) is looking for adult nonfiction, including lifestyle, humor, and gift books, particularly from underrepresented authors.
+She’s especially interested in online and offline subcultures, pop science and history, fresh or funny takes on the literary canon, the occult, myths and legends, lifestyle books that acknowledge the challenges of surviving under late capitalism, and anything offbeat, dark, mysterious, or weird.
 Her ideal book has an oddball candy coating and a chewy social justice center.
+(Even gift books need a raison d’etre besides giving you something to read on the toilet, you know?)
+A strong voice is a huge plus, but no straight-up memoir, sorry!

-Rebecca Gyllenhaal (Assistant Editor) is on the lookout for high-concept commercial nonfiction and fiction for adults and welcomes diverse authors and pitches.
+Rebecca Gyllenhaal (Associate Editor) is on the lookout for high-concept commercial fiction and nonfiction for adults and encourages diverse authors and pitches.

-In adult fiction, she is looking for concept-driven novels, especially in the realms of mystery, psychological or domestic thriller, and horror.
-(Bonus points if it features an unusual setting and/or loads of atmosphere.)
-Her greatest love is Gothic fiction, especially when it deliberately plays with the tropes.
-She is also open to genre-adjacent fiction with a literary bent.
+In adult fiction, she is primarily (but not exclusively) acquiring mystery, psychological or domestic thriller, and horror.
+She loves modern Gothic fiction, especially when it deliberately subverts the tropes.
 Loose retellings interest her: if you have a haunted house story with a twist or a modern update on Northanger Abbey or The Picture of Dorian Gray, send it!
-She also loves novels that meditate on new technologies, the gig economy, and late capitalism.
+She is also seeking genre novels that meditate on identity, class, late-stage capitalism, the rise of fascism, climate change, and other contemporary concerns.
 All fiction must have a beating heart, a strong voice, a tight plot, and a fresh, grabby hook.
+(Bonus points if your novel features an unusual setting or interesting subculture.)

 Jessica Yang (Assistant Editor) supports Alex Arnold and develops select projects for the YA and kid’s list at Quirk.
-She’s drawn to middle grade with a pinch of magic and plenty of heart, YA romance that plays with beloved tropes, and science fiction and fantasy that steps away from or critically engages with Western canon.
-She has a soft spot for lighthearted queer romance and anything that reminds her of a Studio Ghibli movie.
+She’s drawn to middle grade with a pinch of magic and plenty of heart, YA romance that plays with beloved tropes, and fresh, high-concept New Adult books.
+She has a soft spot for lighthearted queer romance.
+Her favorite reads include Heartstopper by Alice Oseman, In Other Lands by Sarah Rees Brennan, Too Bright to See by Kyle Lukoff, Lucy and Linh by Alice Pung, Black Water Sister by Zen Cho, and of course, Howl’s Moving Castle by Diana Wynne Jones.